kpilszak/theater-booking-system/README.md

 ## General info
 This project is a Kotlin application.
-The main purpose is to create booking system for theater.
+The main purpose is to create a booking system for theater.
 The seats' cost depends on the row and number of the seat.

 ## Technologies